Calmer classrooms and happier homes.

 What is Dog Assisted Learning?

-Some children have a hard time at school and can struggle with their learning and friendships as a result.
+Some children have a hard time at school and struggle with learning and friendships.
 Canine Comprehension support students in understanding their learning process better.
-A well-trained dog and a tutor will work with an individual or a group throughout a term.
-Through weekly attendance young people may now have more positive feelings about themselves and school.
+A well-trained dog and a mentor will work with an individual or a group throughout the term.
+Through weekly attendance, young people may have more positive feelings about themselves and school.
 The presence of a dog can make awkward or tough conversations a little easier because the focus is not on the students.
-As a result, your child may feel less anxious, more in control of their emotions, or have made some new friends.
+As a result, your child may feel less anxious, more in control of their emotions, or have made new friends.

 Our focus is to:

-- Help them discuss their worries around learning
+- Help them discuss their worries about learning

 - Learn more about possible triggers